ClanSphere/Modules/tinyts3/readme.txt

-1.3   - bugfixed userlist and improved online users count 1.4   - improved handling of empty and defect user data 1.5   - new function handles server response to allow for arbitrary content length
+1.3   - bugfixed userlist and improved online users count 1.4   - improved handling of empty and defect user data 1.5   - new function handles server response to allow for arbitrary content length 1.5.1 - added check for website encoding to transform user names